benbalter/schedule-discussion-posts-action/README.md

 posts to pubish.
 You can use tools like `crontab.guru` to adjust the schedule to your liking.

-Pro-tip: If this is a new repository, be sure to enable Discussions via the settings.
+> [!TIP] If this is a new repository, be sure to enable Discussions via the
+> settings.

 ## Step 2: Add a Personal Access Token to the repository secrets